canavan-a/broom/README.md

 `timestamp` `height` `nonce` `previousHash` `transactions`

 The transactions are serialized after the rest of the data, the order is the string alphabetical order.

+## Broombase

+The Broombase is a database containing a series of files with raw bytes that marshall/unmarshall into json.
+Each file represents a block and contains all of the transactions for the block.
+The exposed fucntions are wrapped in a RWmutex to structure concurrent operations.
+Forked transactions can also be stored in the broombase.
+The highest block function resolves forks automatically.
+A strategy to resolve which is highest is implemented in code.

+Each file in the Broombase is labelled in the following format:

+`{height}_{hash}.broom`

+## Ledger

+The ledger is an in memory balance summary for each account.
+This is settled by stacking each block from source, validating and calculating final balances and highest nonces.
+Snapshots of the ledger will eventually be saved to improve performance.
+These will be stored similarly to the Broombase.